jthegedus/svelte-adapter-firebase/README.md

 This adapter reads your `firebase.json` to determine if the Firebase Hosting site is using Cloud Functions or Cloud Run and outputs the server pieces accordingly.
 Static assets are output to the `public` directory for the Hosting site config.

 Please read the docs carefully!

-:information_source: I recommend using a [Cloud Run](#cloud-run) service for SSR instead of Cloud Functions.

 ## Configuration Overview